barronbytes/Learning-to-Code/Data-Science/Web-Scraping/Static-Scraping/README.md

 4. Modifying output
 5. Storing output and generating report

-This process is similar to an ETL pipeline.
+This process is **similar to an ETL pipeline**.
 Extraction, transformation, and loading take place in steps 1-3, 4, and 5, respectively.

 ## Credits & Continuation